5ide6urnslab/Zumo/README.md

 An example project is provided in the **/example/** folder.
 <br>
 ##### ZumoForEnso
-This example is the Karesansui using Zumo.
+This example is the Karesansui I using Zumo.
 We are currently developing that.

 ## Reference
 (1) Magnetic Encoder Pair Kit Specifition